art-suite/art-suite-applications/packages/art-markdown/README.md

 * No way to center or right-align text, and no way to properly cite a quote or an image.
 Both of the latter are solved with ArtMarkdown's center and right-align options.

+* Not mobile-edit-friendly: Because markdown relies on whitespace for layout (actually I love this for desktop, but...) it's not very friendly for the narrow-width screens on mobile phones.
+It's also not workable for any editor which doesn't have mono-spaced font support.
+Therefor ArtMarkdown supports an alternative way of specifying levels of indention: repetition; just like markdown-headers.

+* Indention rules for code-blocks are confusing.

+* <tag> support is trecherous - it is certainly nice to have the option, but most the time it's not a good idea.
+Mostly people use it to hack-solve the same problem everyone else is solving - like lack of center or right-align.
+The bigger problem is it means you can't reliably render markdown in no-browser environments.

 ## Install